 Jacqui Haskett graduated from California State University, Fresno, where she spent four years combining her study with a full sports scholarship for competitive tennis.
 She returned to her home town of Adelaide to complete her Masters of Physiotherapy at the University of South Australia.

 Jacqui can assess and treat painful conditions which affect your ability to move and function normally.
 She commonly helps people experiencing neck and back pain, headaches, and sports related injuries.

 Additionally, Jacqui also has a number of special interests, for which she has undertaken further study and training.
-These include shoulder pain or injury, orthopaedic rehabilitation, Vertigo or BPPV (Benign Paroxysmal Positional Vertigo), and TMJ (jaw) dysfunction.
+These include shoulder pain or injury, orthopaedic rehabilitation, and Vertigo or BPPV (Benign Paroxysmal Positional Vertigo).

 Jacqui’s other special interest is clinical exercise, with a particular focus on Pilates.
 After she sustained her own low back injury in 2012, Jacqui used Pilates to assist her recovery and has been practicing it ever since.
 Jacqui has furthered her professional development in this area by completing APPI Matwork and Equipment Pilates Training, and has now joined APPI as a Pilates teacher trainer.

 Jacqui uses manual therapy, as well as dry needling, and home and equipment based exercise prescription tailored to individual’s goals and abilities.
 She happily implements a multidisciplinary approach to Physiotherapy, routinely liaising with GPs or medical specialists, as well as other allied health professionals.

 Outside of work, Jacqui enjoys spending time with family, and leading an active lifestyle including walking her dog, running, and practising Pilates.